spygi/rust-sandbox/README.md

         "editor.defaultFormatter": "matklad.rust-analyzer"
     },
 ```
-Both should be installed locally (`rustup component list`) and could be invoked manually with `cargo clippy`
+Both should already be installed locally (`rustup component list`) and could be invoked manually with `cargo clippy`
 or `rustfmt file_name` respectively.

 # Testing
 - Tests (all types) are denoted with the `#[test]` attribute.
 - Run all tests with `cargo test`
-- By default cargo test captures output of successful tests, to show it use `cargo test --
+- By default cargo test "captures" output of successful tests and does not display it, to show it use `cargo test --
 --show-output` or `-- --nocapture`

 ## Unit tests